-- (a) The Student Conduct Hearing Body: - (1) Membership: The Student Conduct Board will be appointed by the President as follows: - a.
+8. The Student Conduct Hearing Body:

+- (1) Membership: The Student Conduct Board will be appointed by the President as follows: - a.
 At least three (3) permanent members from the faculty/staff recommended by the Vice President for Academic Affairs and/or the Office of Student Conduct and Community Standards. - b.
 At least three (3) permanent members from the President of the Student Association through the Vice President for Student Affairs.
-Eligible students must be matriculated undergraduate or graduate students with 2.00 or better cumulative grade point average and no Student Conduct sanction(s) within the past year. - c.
-A hearing committee will be comprised of one (1) student and two (2) faculty/staff members. - (2) Jurisdiction: The Student Conduct Board shall have jurisdiction over cases involving alleged violations of the University policies as detailed in this handbook.
+Eligible students must be matriculated undergraduate

+- or graduate students with 2.00 or better cumulative grade point average and no Student Conduct sanction(s) within the past year. - c.
+A hearing committee shall be comprised of three (3) hearing officers drawn from a pool of appropriately trained faculty, professional staff, and students, assisted by a Procedural Officer appointed by the Office of Student Conduct and Community Standards.
+In cases where there are allegations of the SUNY New Paltz Sexual and Interpersonal Violence Policy (which may include TIX), the hearing committee shall consist of a three (3) person panel of faculty or professional staff members.
+Federal mandates (i.e. TIX Final Rules) may require the institution to implement different policies and procedures for hearings accordingly. - d.
+If the number of vacancies which occur during any academic semester/year becomes large enough to impair the ability of the disciplinary process to function, the Office of Student Conduct and Community Standards will promptly identify additional individuals for membership through other means of recruitment. - (2) Jurisdiction: The Student Conduct Hearing Body shall have jurisdiction over cases involving alleged violations of the University policies as detailed in this handbook.
 Alleged violations of administrative policies shall be adjudicated administratively at the initial conference.
 In cases where an alleged student has been charged with multiple violations, including both alleged violations of administrative regulations and campus rules, and requests a hearing, a hearing committee/officer shall adjudicate the entire case associated with all charges applied. - (3) Sanctions: The Student Conduct Hearing Body may recommend sanctions from Warning Probation through Suspension.
-The hearing body may also recommend appropriate disciplinary conditions.
-Additionally, the hearing body may recommend the sanction of Expulsion to the President of the University, who, after reviewing the case may impose the recommended sanction or may direct the hearing body to impose a lesser Sanction Range.
+The hearing body may also recommend appropriate special conditions.
+Additionally, the hearing body may recommend the sanction of Expulsion to the President of the University, who, after reviewing the case may impose the recommended sanction or may direct the hearing body to impose a lesser sanction withing the prescribed range.